Evaluation of a Potential Relationship between CFTR Modulators, CFTR function and Neuropsychiatric Symptoms in People with CF

 Rationale

 Cystic fibrosis (CF) is a chronic, life-limiting genetic disease.
-CFTR modulators such as elexacaftor (ELX)/tezacaftor (TEZ)/ivacaftor (IVA) have significantly improved clinical outcomes and quality of life for many people with CF. While most individuals report no change or improvement in neuropsychiatric symptoms with ELX/TEZ/IVA, a minority experience new or worsening symptoms.
+Treatment with CFTR modulators (CFTRm), such as the triple combination therapies of elexacaftor (ELX)/tezacaftor (TEZ)/ivacaftor (IVA) and vanzacaftor (VNZ), TEZ, and deutivacaftor (D-IVA), have significantly improved clinical outcomes and quality of life for many people with CF. While most individuals treated with CFTRm report no change or improvement in neuropsychiatric symptoms, a minority have reported new or worsening symptoms.
+This has led to hypotheses that CFTRm or CFTR function could have relationships to neuropsychiatric symptoms.

 Objectives